-Are you part of Westerners who know how to squat with Asian?
-Those who have already been to Asia know what I am talking about ...
-Most foreigners can not sit on their heels without losing their balance!
+Are you one of those Westerners who know how to squat Asian style?
+Those who have been to Asia know what I mean...
+Most foreigners can't sit on their heels without losing their balance!

 Video: How to do the Asian Squat

-I just rediscovered this video: How to do the Asian Squat (How to squat with Asian).
+I just rediscovered this video: How to do the Asian Squat.
 A funny little parody movie that compares the two ways to crouch.

 The video is signed by an American author of Asian origin, Daniel Hsia.
-Some of you may already know it, because it's been a long time since it dates from 2002!
-I fell back on it, cleaning my favorites.
+Some of you may already know it, because it has been running for a long time: it dates from 2002!
+I found it again, while cleaning my bookmarks.

 A comfortable position

-In Asia, we squat willingly.
-Sometimes just to grab a bite, hit the chat or watch the street show.
-People sit on their heels, without putting the buttocks on the ground, well on the feet laid flat.
+In Asia, people like to squat.
+Sometimes just to have a snack, to chat or to watch the street show.
+People sit on their heels, without putting their buttocks on the ground, firmly planted on their feet.

-It is comfortable and stable, not tiring to hold, contrary to the position that most Westerners take, who perch on their toes.
+It's comfortable and stable, not tiring to hold, unlike the position most Westerners take, who perch on their toes.

-Below, some images brought back from my trip to Vietnam in 2001.
+Below, some scenes from everyday life, brought back from my trip to Vietnam in 2001.

 For my part, I master theasian squat.
 It is a posture that I adopt easily and naturally, not only when I am in Asia, in the local fashion, but also in my daily life in France...

-One day, in Rennes, while I was crouching like this, chatting outside in the street with colleagues at the cigarette break, an old lady stopped in front of me on the sidewalk.
-Without saying hello or anything, a little aggressive, she asks me directly if I have Vietnamese origins.
-I say no, but she insists, decreeing that I stand like the Vietnamese and that I have surely lived in Vietnam.
+One day, in Rennes, while I was crouching like this, chatting outside in the street with colleagues on break, an old lady suddenly stood in front of me on the sidewalk.
+Without saying hello or anything, a little aggressive, she asks me if I have Vietnamese origins.
+I answer her that I don't, but she insists, saying that I am like the Vietnamese and that I must have lived in Vietnam.

 Not really, I said.
 I've been to Vietnam several times, but just on vacation.
 I've made many trips to Southeast Asia and I just got into the habit there.
-She then begins to tell me her life.
-She lived in Saigon a long time ago.
-But she also begins to hold remarks that I find unpleasant, "reacted" and colonialist.
+She then begins to tell me about her life.
+She used to live in Saigon, a long time ago.
+Then she starts to tell me things that I find unpleasant, "backward" and colonialist.
 Annoyed, I put an end to the conversation...

-I do not know what memory I woke up that day with this old lady, who obviously remained in her head at the time of Indochina and French colonization.
-As for me, I remain an unconditional of theasian squat !
+I don't know what memory I awakened that day in this old lady, who obviously remained in her head at the time of Indochina and the French colonization...
+As for me, I remain an unconditional supporter of theasian squat !